philips/2016-OSCON-containers-at-scale-with-Kubernetes/README.md

 **AWS CLI**

-Test that we have a keypair that works and is avaiable in our
+Test that we have a keypair that works and is avaiable in our region:

 ```
 aws ec2 --region us-west-2 describe-key-pairs